 Learn Other Skills

-Finally, I want to point out that just because you’re a bartender who hasn’t gone to uni or worked in a different industry before, doesn’t mean that you have to lock yourself into hospitality related professions… Or sales…
+Finally, I want to point out that just because you’re a bartender, doesn’t mean that you have to lock yourself into hospitality related professions.

 Nowadays, it’s easy to learn professional skills online.
 You can take world-class courses that are affordable and possible to take from the comfort of your own home.
 And you can become reasonably competent in certain skills within a short period of time.

-For example, if you want to become a programmer, you can learn how to code in 6 months to the point where you’re good enough to land a programming job.
+For example, if you want to become a programmer, you can learn how to code in six months to the point where you’re good enough to land a programming job.
 That’s pretty incredible!